KarenHarley/Movie-Database/README.md

 # Movie-Database

-This is a command line app.
+This is a command line application that uses mysql2 and node to:
+POST
+PUT
+GET
+DELETE